The number of Vintage Paint coats depend on what you're painting, what you're painting it with, and your painting style.

 Voodoo Molly Metal Primer is used when painting steel, iron, aluminium, zincalume and stainless steel.

-Yes, Vintage Paint is a non-toxic, waterbased product that can be used on children's and pet's furniture.
+Yes.
+Vintage Paint is a non-toxic, waterbased product that can be used on children's and pet's furniture.

 If, after the 7 day curing period, your finish is starting to chip, peel or scratch off, it may be caused by one of these reasons:

-Its important to work quickly (but carefully!) when applying Vintage Clearcoat.
+It's important to work quickly (but carefully!) when applying Vintage Clearcoat.
 It can dry very fast, so you want to avoid you to over-work partially dry paint.
 To eliminate this, work in rows to maintain a "wet edge" at all times.

 Yes, preparing your finish will give you the best result.

 Yes!
 It's lots of fun to custom mix your own paint colours.
 Hint: Classic White is a great white for toning down other colours.

 Yes, you can dilute Vintage Paint with water if necessary.
 Some reasons for thinning it out are

 These types of wood contain high levels of tannic acid.
 Tannin will bleed through your paint finish, no matter how many coats you apply, and will appear as a patchy stain.

-Yes, you can paint over smooth surfaces with Vintage Paint, with the assistance of Voodoo Molly Bondcoat Primer.
 Bondcoat Primer is a high adhesion primer that can stick to hard-to-paint, smooth surfaces, such as glass, laminate, formica, PVC plastic and ceramic.